zpaq/zpaq/readme.txt

 arrays H and M with sizes 2^hh and 2^hm respectively.
 The pconfig command uses 2^ph and 2^pm respectively.

-The only POST commands currently implemented are 0, which does no post-processing, and x, which performs an E8E9 transform to improve compression of x86 .exe and .dll files.

 When developing a config file, it is useful to run with the hconfig command without arguments to check for compilation errors and check the targets of relative jump instructions